How to Deal With Silent Treatment in Marriage

 It is hard to figure out how to respond to the silent treatment in this case.

-How to handle silent treatment with dignity
+How to deal with silent treatment in marriage

-Do something constructive such as going about your day
+Do something constructive

 If you are thinking about how to win against the silent treatment, the best way is to give your partner space while preventing them from thinking that their psychological attack is working.

-Silent treatment emotional abuse is a form of attack.
+Silent treatment of emotional abuse is a form of attack.
 It is subtle, but it is designed to create leverage by confusing the hearts and minds of their opponent/spouse.

 The psychological effects of the silent treatment, if done with malice, is about control.

-If you want to know how to respond to silent treatment in relationships, well, the best way is not to respond to it at all.
+If you want to know how to respond to silent treatment in relationships, the best way is not to respond to it at all.
 “Ignore the silence,” Go about your day, don’t do more or less than what you would usually do.

-If your partner is only cooling off, the problem will solve itself
+If your partner is only cooling off, the problem will solve itself.

 Silent treatment in marriage can be summed up in two.